captainrex8/wikiracer8000/README.md

 ![Code flow 2](docs/wikiracer8000_codeflow2.png)

-Then launch a search worker to querying MediaWiki API for all linked titles to the starting title.
+The racer will then launch a search worker to query MediaWiki API for all linked titles to the starting title.
 Once we got the titles, the search worker will use the selection module to randomly pick a number of titles to search next and put them on the queue.

 ![Code flow 3](docs/wikiracer8000_codeflow3.png)

-The wikirace module will then keep taking a number of searches off the queue at a time and launch search workers to look for the end title.
+The wikirace module will continue to searches of the queued titles at the configured parallelization level.
 The race will stop on either one of the following conditions:
 - We've done the race and are now at the last title before the end
 - There is no more queued searches (complete dead end everywhere)
 - We searched enough pages and it is time to call it quit.